Best Things to Do in Central America

 It really hurts, I know.
 Central America is just like a vast reserve, and you can find wildlife around you wherever you go, and the people of Central America have adapted their way of life to the nature of their surroundings.

 Don’t make the mistake of believing that by using a repellent spray, you would be able to keep mosquitoes and insects away for good.
 However, because you will be new to the whole situation, please keep your bag closed at all times because spiders and scorpions can get into it, and you will have to go to the laundry to wash all of your clothes.
-No, you must always store your luggage inside the cupboard, if you have one, and, most importantly, make sure that the doors are completely closed before leaving the house.
+No, you must always store your luggage inside the cupboard if you have one, and, most importantly, make sure that the doors are completely closed before leaving the house.

 - Don’t hold all your documents while you are out

-If you’re a tourist, one of those things that you have to do is to hold your ID, license, or any identification paper with you at all times when you’re out and about, especially if you’re planning on visiting lesser-known tourists destinations.
+If you’re a tourist, one of those things that you have to do is to hold your ID, license, or any identification paper with you at all times when you’re out and about, especially if you’re planning on visiting lesser-known tourist destinations.
 I know you have set a scenario of an officer asking you about your identification card.
 You are ready to show him the documentation that confirms you’re a valid tourist.

 However, it is not a good idea to keep all of your paperwork on you, especially your passport.
 Consider that you are more likely to be robbed or perhaps lose your way in a country that has already experienced a great deal of hardship and difficulty.